HumaticsLAB/HumaticsLAB.github.io/_projects_forecasting/visuelle2.md

 The code demonstrating how to use the dataset for the forecasting tasks described in the paper and also for the RNN-based model we used to obtain the best results is available here: *coming soon...*

 ## Citation
-If you use Visuelle 2.0, please cite our the paper.
+If you use Visuelle 2.0, please cite our paper.
 Do not hesitate to contact any of the authors with any comments or feedback.

 ```
 @misc{https://doi.org/10.48550/arxiv.2204.06972,